Halloween Pumpkin Cake

 The reason I am telling you this… its because I had no energy to make it from scratch.
 Everything in this recipe is from a box or can.

-If you want to duplicate this recipe with your favorite from scratch recipes and frostings please, by all means, do just that.
+If you want to duplicate this recipe with your favorite from scratch recipes please do!

 You will need: